freaktechnik/jetpack-homepanel/README.md

 Sections in the panel.
 #### Methods
 ##### show()
 Adds the panel to fennec's homescreen.
+Returns a promise that resolves when the panel is installed.
 ##### hide()
 Removes the panel from fennec's homescreen.
+Returns a promise that resolves when the panel is uninstalled.
 ##### destroy()
 Clears the panel's attributes and sections, which removes the panel from Firefox.
 ##### Event listening methods (on, once, etc.)